shahrzadaz/se24-assignment8/README.md

 # Software Engineering Summer 2024

-This repository is used to showcase concepts such as build automation, code quality monitoring, continuous integration, behavior-driven development, architectures for web applications, unit testing, and mocking.
+This repository is used to showcase concepts such as build automation, code quality monitoring, continuous integration, behavior-driven development, architectures for web applications, unit testing, mocking, working with configuration, and design patterns.

 ## Spring Boot Web Application